antonmarin/github-pages/README.md

 `Gemfile` required only locally, so you can add it to your `.gitignore` manually if you already have one

+Delete `Gemfile.lock` when you upgrade image version to avoid conflicts

 More info about github-pages you can find [here](https://help.github.com/categories/customizing-github-pages/)

 ## Image variants